 The new leasing standard is applicable to all entities and will supersede current lease accounting standards under IFRS.
-Prospective application is required beginning on or after January 1, 2019 with early adoption permitted only if an entity early adopts IFRS 15 as well
+Prospective application is required beginning on or after January 1, 2019 with early adoption permitted only if an entity early adopts IFRS 15 as well.
+The Company does not anticipate a significant impact on its financial results from adopting this standard.

-IFRS 2 Share-based Payments ("IFRS 2") has been revised to incorporate amendments-issued by the International Accounting Standards Board (IASB) in June 2016.
-The amendments provide guidance on the accounting for:
+IFRS 2 Share-based Payments ("IFRS 2") has been revised to incorporate amendments issued by the International Accounting Standards Board (IASB) in June 2016.
+The amendments provide guidance on the accounting for: (a) the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; (b) share-based payment transactions with a net settlement feature for withholding tax obligations; and (c) a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.

-- the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; - share-based payment transactions with a net settlement feature for withholding tax obligations; and - a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled. - The amendments are effective for annual periods beginning on or after January 1, 2018.
+The amendments are effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
-The Company does not anticipate a significant impact on its financial results from adopting this standard.
+The Company does not anticipate a significant impact on its financial results from adopting this standard